z4kn4fein/stashbox/docs/docs/guides/lifetimes.md

 <CodeDescPanel>
 <div>

-A single instance will be created and reused for every resolution request and injected into every consumer.
+A single instance is created and reused for each resolution request and injected into each consumer.

 :::note
 Singleton services are disposed when the container ([root scope](/docs/getting-started/glossary#root-scope)) is being disposed.